It’s a splendid day to learn the many health benefits of oregano.

 You may have noticed that oregano is found in some of these organic bug repellents and sprays.

 9. Oregano May Improve Gut Health

 If you’re concerned about your gut health, you must consider consuming oregano.
 Oregano may help your gut health in many ways.

 Because oregano has anti-intestinal parasite qualities, in effect, it benefits your gut.

-After 6 weeks, it was observed that the participants have reduced parasite inhabitants in their guts and some were even completely cured.
+After 6 weeks, it was observed that the participants had fewer parasite inhabitants in their guts, and some were even completely cured.